dart-lang/leak_tracker/doc/leak_tracking/CONTRIBUTING.md

 sh tool/diagrams.sh
 ```

-## Use different leak tracker
+## Use different `leak_tracker`

-When you reference leak tracker from your application, version should be `any`, because
+When you reference `leak_tracker` from your application, version should be `any`, because
 the version is pinned by Flutter.

-If you want to use a different version, you will need to reference a renamed leak tracker package.
+If you want to use a different version of `leak_tracker` in your Flutter application,

-To use the latest version of leak tracker locally, if Flutter did not upgrade to it yet:
+you can reference a local renamed leak tracker package:

 1. Clone it: `git clone git@github.com:dart-lang/leak_tracker.git`